fusionpbx/fusionpbx-docs/source/getting_started/security.rst

 Security
 ***********

 Similar to medieval fortifications it is recommended to provide your servers with multiple layers of defenses.
 Be sure to use Firewalls, Strong passwords, SSH, and make sure your servers are kept up to date for all software being used.
-This inlcudes the operating system, FreeSWITCH and FusionPBX.
+This includes the operating system, FreeSWITCH and FusionPBX.

 FusionPBX